 Coinbase, the popular US-based Cryptocurrency exchange, recently came under fire from the crypto community for hiring ex-members of the group The Hacking Team as part of Coinbase’s acquisition of the analytic company Neutrino.
 The push back from the community on Social Media under hashtags like #deletecoinbase or #boycottcoinbase have caused Coinbase to rethink its position and part ways with those ex-members of The Hacking Team.

 So what does this mean?

-A healthy skepticism should always be kept when dealing with industry, especially industry that ask for our trust.
+Healthy skepticism should always be kept when dealing with industry, especially industry that asks for our trust.